What to Know About Menopause Pain in Your Lower Abdomen

 Lower levels of estrogen can make the walls of the vagina and your urethra (the tube that carries pee from your bladder) thinner.

-This can lead to irritation and inflammation, as well as an increased chance of urinary tract infections (UTIs).
+This can lead to irritation and inflammation and an increased chance of urinary tract infections (UTIs).

 So if you’re experiencing cramps during menopause with no period, this could be a potential cause.